Hulidex/k8s_automated_deployment/README.md

 dealing with the container runtime
 - It communicates directly with the API server in the control plane node
 - Monitors API server for changes
-- Responsible for pod lifecycle
+- Responsible for pod life cycle
 - Reports Node & Pod state
 - It's responsible for running the pod probes